What you need to know:

 The last element of the Gutenberg interface that we will explore is the Contextual Toolbar.
 The Contextual Toolbar appears within the Main Content Area whenever you select a block.

 The Contextual Toolbar will contain a different set of options depending on the type of block that you have selected.
 The most used options will appear in the toolbar itself.
-Other options that are used less frequently will be hidden in a menu that can be revealed by clicking on the three-dot button at the end of the toolbar.
+Other options that are used less frequently will be hidden in a menu that can be revealed by clicking on the three-dot button or the downward-pointing arrow at the end of the toolbar.

 Customizing the WordPress Block Editor